Talgo: Talgo Pendular

 The Talgo Pendular (Talgo IV and Talgo V, also VI & Talgo 200 or 6th generation), introduced in 1980, created the "natural tilting" train, using a passive system that tilts the carriages with no need for electronic sensors or hydraulic equipment.
 The wheels are mounted on mono axles between the carriages, and sitting on top of the axles are suspension columns.
 The carriages are attached to the top of the suspension columns and swing inwards as the train goes through a curve.

-In 1988, a Talgo Pendular was used on trials for Amtrak on the Boston-New York corridor in the United States and on Deutsche Bahn lines in Germany.
-Trial commercial services with Talgo cars in the US commenced in 1994 between Seattle and Portland, and from 1998 different trains have been used on the Amtrak Cascades services from Vancouver, British Columbia south to Seattle, Washington, continuing south via Portland, Oregon to Eugene, Oregon.
+In 1988, a Talgo Pendular was used on trials for Amtrak on the Boston–New York corridor in the United States and on Deutsche Bahn lines in Germany.
+Trial commercial services with Talgo cars in the US commenced in 1994 between Seattle and Portland, and from 1998 different trains have been used on the Amtrak Cascades services from Vancouver, British Columbia, to Seattle, Washington, continuing via Portland, Oregon to Eugene, Oregon.
 Five Talgo IV trains were in use in Argentina on the General Roca Railway.
 They have since been replaced by CRRC Dalian rolling stock.
 In September 2022, the Talgo IV sets were transported to the Villa Luro workshop to undergo repairs, aiming to add an extra daily service between Buenos Aires and Rosario.
 The sets used on the Amtrak Cascades have been replaced by Amtrak-owned Horizon cars.

 Talgo 200 series trains are also in use in Kazakhstan for the Almaty–Astana overnight train.

 Talgo VII

 The Talgo VII introduced beginning in 2000 is used as a locomotive-pulled train set as well as intermediate cars for the multiple units Talgo 250, Talgo 350 and Talgo XXI.
-The carriages are similar to the Talgo Pendular type but have an air-controlled hydraulic brake system and power supply from head end power instead of diesel engine-generators in the end cars.
+The carriages are similar to the Talgo Pendular type but have an air-controlled hydraulic brake system and power supply from head end power instead of diesel engine–generators in the end cars.
 Talgo VII trains have a car which has two pairs of wheels in the middle of the set (of cars) rather than at one end of the set, which is the case for earlier Talgo trains.
 All the other cars in the set have a single pair of wheels.